-People often wonder why healthcare professionals move into locum work – and it’s a good question.
-Locuming can involve a significant amount of travel, and whilst that’s a plus point for some, others instinctively see it as an inconvenience.
+People often wonder why healthcare professionals become locums– and it’s a good question.
+Be it as a locum optometrist or a locum pharmacist, locuming can involve a significant amount of travel, and whilst that’s a plus point for some, others instinctively see it as an inconvenience.
 But is the decision to locum or not to locum purely founded on a liking for, or an objection to, travel?
 Well, there are actually a lot more reasons behind the decision to locum than there may appear at first glance.
 Here are ten of them.
 And if you’re one of the many locums who would absolutely not consider going back to static employment, you may even be able to think of a few more…

 Career prospects.
 We touched on this subject in the Career Advancement for Pharmacists post, and it’s one of the most compelling reasons why locums in some healthcare professions might make the shift away from a static role.
 Impressing more people is undeniably a route to increasing prospects, and locums get the opportunity to impress far more people.